-- ▶ Applications for trapping licences are available at Service BC offices, Permit & Authorization Service Bureau, or electronically from the MoE website: www.env.gov.bc.ca/pasb/applications.html.
-(See Wildlife Permits & Commercial Licences article, page 63.) - ▶ The fees payable for the issuance of the following licences are: - I. For a trapping licence issued to a citizen or permanent resident of Canada to trap furbearing animals (includes Habitat Conservation Trust Fund surcharge) One Year Licence.......\$40.00 Five Year Licence......\$200.00 - 2.
-For a duplicate licence to a person who, upon satisfactory proof, shows that his/her licence has been lost or destroyed (an affidavit is also required, for a fee of \$10.70) \$10.00 - 3.
-To transfer registered trapline rights to a person or group of persons \$50.00 - 4.
+▶ Applications for trapping licences are available at Service BC offices, Permit & Authorization Service Bureau, or electronically from the Ministry website: www.env. gov.bc.ca/pasb/applications.html.
+(See Wildlife Permits & Commercial Licences article, page 63.)

+▶ The fees payable for the issuance of the following licences are:

+- 2. For a duplicate licence to a person who, upon satisfactory proof, shows that his/her licence has been lost or destroyed\$10.00

+- 3. To transfer registered trapline rights to a person or group of persons \$50.00 - 4.
 For a fur trader's licence. \$100.00 - 5.
-For a fur trader to trade from a place of business in another province....\$400.00
+For a fur trader to trade from a place of - business in another province....\$400.00